ThuTrang5631/ThuTrang5631/README.md

 I'm currently living in Ho Chi Minh city and studying at University of Information Technology, VNU-HCM.

-- 🌱 I’m currently learning Javascript and Reactjs.
+- 🌱 I’m currently learning Javascript and ReactJs.
 - 📫 How to reach me:

 <div align="center">